 Enter any felonies and/or misdemeanors.

 Felonies and Misdemeanors: If this section applies to you, use it to explain any felonies or misdemeanors which appear on your record.
-Prior to starting medical school, if you are convicted of, plead guilty to, or plead no contest to a felony or misdemeanor crime, you MUST inform the admissions office of each medical school to which you have applied.
+Prior to starting medical school, if you are convicted of, plead guilty to, or plead no contest to a felony or misdemeanor crime, you must inform the admissions office for each medical school to which you have applied.
 This communication to each medical school must be in writing, and occur within 10 business days of the time of the criminal charge or conviction.
-DON’T BE STUPID.
+Don’t be stupid.

 Section 4: Entering your Course Work